Beothuk Linky Parade Update

 Opinions were taken from everyone who stopped over!
 Overwhelmingly the vote was to add the border before calling the quilt top complete.
 I just LOVE that eggplant middle star but then again I’m a huge star lover.

 I’d like to sincerely thank Sandra for sharing her time, talent, friendship, and this design.
 I am so happy with how this quilt top turned out, and I think the Beothuk people would be happy to be honored so nicely.
+You can find the pattern in Sandra’s Etsy shop if you’d like to make your own.
 Now go check out the parade entries. ~smile~

 Our other Linky Parties can be found by clicking the link above or along the sidebar on our website for more quilting fun – check out what our friends are up to.
 Like/follow us on our Facebook page and you can share your photos of what you’re working on.
 We would love to see them!